 Select Armorer Perk Deck Immediately!

-Arguably the most important feature to the game, and most crucial choice you could ever make is which perk deck you are going to level-up and run while in game.
-For this ultimate beginner's build you are going to be required to select armorer and level it up to the very last card in the deck.
-This won't be an easy task, but as you get used to the playstyle of the build you'll also begin to fill up each card with points faster and faster.
+Arguably the most important feature of the game and the most crucial choice you could ever make is which perk deck you are going to level up and run.
+For this ultimate beginner's build, you are going to be required to select armorer and level it up to the very last card in the deck.
+This won't be an easy task, but as you get used to the playstyle of the build, you'll also begin to fill up each card with points faster and faster.

 Necessary Shotgun Armorer Skills

 Alright now, just as important as the armorer perk deck but perhaps less crucial of a decision, is leveling the Enforcer skill trees first.
 Personally, I always go this route because my style of play prefers to absorb damage and be a sort of clutch build that can save the entire team in dire situations.
 As such, I'm leveling the Tank tree before any others.

 To begin with, you need to level all five of the lower-tier skills to their first rank in the Tank tree.
 After that, as per the picture of my skills, you'll want to Ace the Bullseye skill.
 This should have unlocked the top tier, and you'll want to Ace that skill as well so that you can gain access to the heavy tactical combine armor.
 Once you have all that, if you decided to go in order, we move on to the Shotgunner tree.

 If I'm being wholly honest with you, you can totally disregard this skill tree if you'd like.
 The reason I list it is that going up this skill tree, as I have, allows you to hit hard and fast while also being that proverbial damage sponge.
 Often times going up this skill tree has me as the top player in every lobby I join.